-Subpoenas issued by the Sonoma County District Attorney's Office will require the employee to call the District Attorney's subpoena cancellation phone number between 1700 -1900 hours the day prior.
+Subpoenas issued by the Sonoma County District Attorney's Office will require the employee to call the District Attorney's subpoena cancellation phone number between 1700 and 1900 hours the day prior to the scheduled appearance.

 Subpoenas issued by any other party will require the employee to call the issuing party the day prior to appearance to confirm the status.